 The actual length of a lifetime appointment

 “A lifetime appointment does not require that a justice serve till death,” points out Demleitner.
 “A host of Supreme Court justices chose to retire over the years.”
 Chief Justice Warren retired voluntarily in 1969.
 Recent retirements include Sandra Day O’Connor, John Paul Stevens, and David Souter.
 Other countries impose term limits and/or mandatory retirement ages.
 Although constitutionally these options are not available in the United States, Demleitner argues that longer life expectancy (compared with the late 18th century) may lead to an increase in voluntary retirements in the future.
-These 11 quotes from the female Supreme Court justices will give you a major confidence boost.

 What’s at stake because of lifetime appointment

 In addition to life expectancies increasing since the drafting of the Constitution, the age at which judges are appointed to the Supreme Court has been decreasing in recent years, with John Roberts and Elena Kagan appointed at 50, Clarence Thomas at 43, Stephen Breyer, Sonia Sotomayor, and Samuel Alito at 55, Neil Gorsuch at 49, and Brett Kavanaugh at 53.
 As a result, someone appointed to the Supreme Court today might reasonably be expected to still be sitting on the bench in two, three, or even four decades.
 If Supreme Court nominations have become increasingly acrimonious in recent years, which Demleitner suggests, the potential length of lifetime tenure may be a factor.